Cuisine ouverte sur salon avec tapis de cuisine, coin repas et matières coordonnées

 The dining area is often the best bridge between the kitchen and the living room.
 It can echo the wood of the kitchen, the color of the living room, or the style of the light fixtures.
 A rug under the table helps to make this area feel more intentional, especially in open-plan spaces.

-If you use a round table, a round rug can enhance the fluidity of circulation.
+If you use a round table, a round rug can enhance the softness of the circulation.
 Just make sure the chairs remain on the rug when pulled back.

 To avoid: Don't choose a dining area rug that is too small.
-Chairs that catch on the edge of the rug make daily use uncomfortable.
+Chairs that catch on the edge of the rug make daily use cumbersome.

 Lighting and materials: what completes the ensemble

 The kitchen needs efficient lighting, but the living room requires softer light.
 To harmonize the two, maintain a consistent light temperature and vary the sources: pendant light, wall sconce, lamp, under-cabinet strip light.
-The space feels more fluid when the light doesn't abruptly change from one zone to another.
+The space appears more fluid when the light doesn't change abruptly from one area to another.

 Dining area near an open kitchen with a round table and coordinated round rug

-To successfully integrate an open-plan kitchen and living room, you need to connect the zones without merging them.
+To successfully integrate an open-plan kitchen with a living room, it's essential to connect the zones without merging them.
 A common palette, suitable rugs, a well-defined dining area, and consistent lighting are enough to make the space more pleasant.

 The best open-plan kitchen is one that remains practical while truly contributing to the decor.